pivotal/docs-tap/aws-services/concepts/about-package.hbs.md

 ## <a id="other"></a> Other Considerations

 The AWS Services package is not installed as part of any of the Tanzu Application Platform profiles.
-This is because not every user needs to integrate services on AWS into their Tanzu Application Platform cluster.
+This is because not every user needs to integrate services from AWS into their Tanzu Application Platform cluster.
 However, the package is in the Tanzu Application Platform packageRepository, which means that you can install it using the same tooling, credentials, and image repositories that you use to install Tanzu Application Platform.
 See [Install AWS Services](../install-aws-services.hbs.md).